 Whilst many Led Zeppelin fans refuse to accept any drummer can be near Bonham’s level—which we don’t agree with—there’s no denying Bonham was a genius of the highest order.
 And that’s why we’re including one of his finest moments right here, right now.

-John Henry Bonham… Moby Dick!
+“John Henry Bonham… Moby Dick!”

 Bonham’s solos (especially post-1970) could range from a crushingly dull 30 minutes to a more acceptable 15.
 We have the latter here, in a blistering performance of power and outright virtuosity.

 For the record, Bonham’s one of our favourite drummers.
 He was amazing (he died in 1980 aged 32).
-However, even though he usually tops Best Drummers Ever lists, there certainly have been better.
-Jaki Liebezeit of Can springs to mind, but the Stone Roses’ Reni (who is better – a listen to Daybreak proves this) is a natural step above what Bonham achieved during his seminal career.
-Indeed.
+However, even though he usually tops Best Drummers Ever lists, we make the claim others are as good—if not better.

 Regardless, here’s celebrating Bonham’s genius and his contributions to the world of percussion.